NilPointer-Software/bdfd-wiki/src/premium/customImage.md

 # $customImage
 *(for premium bots)*

-This function is used to return the uploaded image in the app.
+This function is used to return the URL of an image uploaded in the app.

 ## Syntax
 ```